SelenaMart28/finalproject/README.md

 ![Cisneros_2008_Procolophonid_Data_Matrix_Icytree](https://github.com/SelenaMart28/finalproject/blob/master/Cisneros2008ProcolophonidDataMatrixIcyTree.jpeg)

 Once this character information was in Nexus format, I then input the file in IQTree using the Grace cluster provided by Yale University.
 After this tree was rendered by IQTree, I then created a second .nex file that included my data (in the data matrix).
 Because I did not have tooth width and length data for all of the specimens included in this tree, I put ? to label data as missing, as is standard in the Nexus format.
 After this was completed, I input this .nex file into IQTree.
-However, when I tried to infer this tree on IQTree with the nexus file I had formed from the Cisneros 2008 data matrix, I kept getting errors.
-Upon further inspection (and office hours with Lauren), I figured out that my issue with IQTree would probably be best solved by changing the inference program I was using.
-In his 2008 analysis, Cisneros had originally used TNT (Tree analysis using New Technology), but I decided to use RevBayes in this project instead.
+I was able to fix the errors I kept getting and was able to render a tree in IQTree.

-Following this, I then began to use the BioGeoBears package on the Grace cluster.
+Following this, I then began to use the 'caper' package (and the PGLS analysis) in R.

 # Geographic Regions
-For use of the BioGeoBears package in R, I first had to compile a list of my geographic regions of interest and their relevance to my taxa of interest.
+I first had to compile a list of my geographic regions of interest and their relevance to my taxa of interest.
 Instead of using political boundaries, I instead use modern continents for this geographic list.
 Because procolophonids are of Permian and Triassic age, the geographic regions are (quite) different from how they are in the modern day.
-I am using modern continents for my analysis with BioGeoBears and will then discuss how this geographic distribution would have looked during the Permian and Triassic in the discussion.
+I am using modern continents for my analysis with caper/PGLS and will then discuss how this geographic distribution would have looked during the Permian and Triassic in the discussion.

-Regions and the number they will be encoded as in BioGeoBears:
+Regions and the number they will be encoded as characters in my Nexus file:

 Africa: 0